Ida Browne: Later life

 William and Ida Browne worked from their home residence, undertaking fieldwork when required up until 1965.
 She published ten papers after her marriage to Browne.
 She assisted him on his field trips to Kosciusko and he assisted her on field trips to Yass and other regions of New South Wales.
 She was a member of the Royal Society of New South Wales and Linnean Society of New South Wales, and was the first woman president of the Linnean Society in 1945.
-She was the first woman to give an address at a meeting the Royal Society of New South Wales in July 1934, Vice President of the Royal Society of New South Wales from 1942–1950, Honorary Editorial Secretary from 1950–1953 and first woman President in 1953.
+She was the first woman to give an address at a meeting the Royal Society of New South Wales in July 1934, Vice President of the Royal Society of New South Wales from 1942 to 1950, Honorary Editorial Secretary from 1950 to 1953 and first woman President in 1953.
 She was a member of the Australian National Research Council, ANZAAS and Geological Society of Australia.
 She also supported the creation of the William Rowan Browne medal to honour her husband's legacy.

 Browne suffered from a paralysing illness from 1970 and died 21 October 1976 in Edgecliff, New South Wales.
 Her husband had predeceased her the previous year.